Data modeling in Azure Cosmos DB

 }

 This might be what a post entity with embedded comments would look like if we were modeling a typical blog, or CMS, system.
 The problem with this example is that the comments array is unbounded, meaning that there's no (practical) limit to the number of comments any single post can have.
-This may become a problem as the size of the item could grow infinitely large so is a design you should avoid.
+This might become a problem as the size of the item could grow infinitely large so is a design you should avoid.

 As the size of the item grows the ability to transmit the data over the wire and reading and updating the item, at scale, will be impacted.